sbci-brain/SBCI_Pipeline/HCP_example/README.md

     REFDIR=/home/user/project/subjects_dir/reference_subject/dwi_sbci_connectome/structure/fsaverage
     AVGDIR=/home/user/project/subjects_dir/SBCI_AVG

 Where `reference_subject` is the name of the test HCP subject (in this case 103818).
-Do not change anything line 42 to the right of `reference_subject` and there is no need to change `SBCI_AVG` in line 43.
+Do not change anything in line 42 to the right of `reference_subject` and there is no need to change `SBCI_AVG` in line 43.

 Feel free to edit any other lines (like resolution or parcellations) you want so that you can get the feel of the available settings.